kiegan/talks/README.md

 # Talks
 Repository of slides for talks given by me, Kiegan Rice.

-Mar 25 20221: [These aren't the plots you are looking for: interactive data viz using the r2d3 package](https://kiegan.github.io/talks/graphics-group-r2d3/graphics-group-r2d3.html), ISU Graphics Group <br>
+Mar 25 2021: [These are\[n't\] the plots you are looking for: interactive data viz using the r2d3 package](https://kiegan.github.io/talks/graphics-group-r2d3/graphics-group-r2d3.html), ISU Graphics Group <br>

 June 4 2020: [A Paradigm for Managing Computational Reproducibility in a Changing Software Package Landscape](https://kiegan.github.io/talks/sdss-2020-manager/sdss-manager.html), Symposium on Data Science and Statistics (SDSS) 2020, Virtual